 - obviously, only gear that you designed and built yourself at home completely matches both your actual backpacking needs and the self-reliance philosophy which is so important in backpacking and mountaineering, but when it is really worth the effort and is also the most eco-friendly solution?

 “Take only pictures, leave only footprints”, that is minimizing our impact on the wilderness is a must whose reasons are obvious.
 Only half of this task, however, can be done in those moments when we are actually out there: not using fires, bringing all the litter back to the city and so on.
 The other half consists of minimizing the environmental footprint of our days in the back country before we ever get there.

 What about buying gear which lasts as long as it is reasonable, that is recycleable or produced with recycled materials and produced with the smallest possible amount of water, energy and raw non renewable materials?
 What about preferring for your hikes only food which was produced in the same way, as close as possible to where you bought it (ideally straight from its actual producers), but is still as compact, durable and lightweight as possible?

 And when does it make sense to choose other gear or materials?
 For a “normal”, part time backpacker, for example, who hikes every other weekend, the way he or she buys or cooks food for every of those trips may have a much greater carbon footprint than that of one 100% plastic backpack or sleeping bag which may last 4 or 5 years.
 At the opposite extreme, when buying things like climbing ropes or helmets it is obvious that safety comes before carbon footprint.

 Strider will attempt to answer this kind of questions, or at least to provide the right informations so you can decide by yourself.
-You are welcome to send suggestions, comments, critiques, relevant links, requests for specific articles or any other feedback at firstname.lastname@example.org (but remember to remove all the numbers from the email address!).
+You are welcome to send suggestions, comments, critiques, relevant links, requests for specific articles or any other feedback at email@example.com.